-Exposition: Definition and Examples of the Literary Term
+Exposition in Literature: Definition, Examples, and a Complete Guide for Writers

 Start by outlining the missing exposition in a single sentence.
 Then set your timer for fifteen minutes and write your exposition as quickly as you can.

-When your time is up, post your practice (and your exposition sentence) in the comments for feedback.
+When your time is up, post your practice (and your exposition sentence)in the box below or feedback.
 And if you post, be sure to leave feedback on a few pieces by other writers.

 Happy writing!